ychalier/chrab/README.md

     1 * * * * /home/pi/sraberry.date.sh

+To make the server as a service, first make sure the following line is at the top of server.js:

+    #!/usr/bin/env node

+Then make server.js executable:

+    chmod +x server.js

+Then create/edit the file /etc/systemd/system/chrab.service:

+    [Unit]
+    Description=Chrab Server

+    [Service]
+    PIDFile=/tmp/chrab-99.pid
+    Restart=always
+    KillSignal=SIGQUIT
+    WorkingDirectory=/home/pi/sraberry/chat/
+    ExecStart=/home/pi/sraberry/chat/server.js

+    [Install]
+    WantedBy=multi-user.target

+Finally enable the service and start it:

+    sudo systemctl enable chrab.service
+    sudo systemctl start chrab.service

-The server then starts at boot, as a service (`chrab.service`).
+The server then starts at boot, as a service.
 To access the logs, use the command:

     sudo journalctl -fu chrab.service